Youth suicide: Suicide contagion

-According to research conducted by the Commission for Children and Young People and Child Guardian in 2007, 39% of all young people who die by suicide have lost someone of influence / significance to them to suicide.
-The Commission terms this suicide contagion and makes several recommendations as to the importance of safeguarding young people and communities from suicide contagion.
-Termed "suicide contagion," this phenomenon highlights the ripple effect of suicide within communities and its impact on vulnerable individuals.
-When a group of suicides happen around the same time, it is called, clustering.
+According to research conducted by the Commission for Children and Young People and Child Guardian in 2007, 39% of all young people who die by suicide had someone of influence or significance who died by suicide.
+The commission terms this suicide contagion and makes several recommendations as to the importance of safeguarding young people and communities from suicide contagion.
+This phenomenon highlights the ripple effect of suicide within communities and its impact on vulnerable individuals.
+When a group of suicides happen around the same time, it is called clustering.
 More than 13% of the suicides that happen in adolescents can be explained by clustering.

-In 2011 the Australian Federal Parliament Standing Committee for Health and Ageing Inquiry into Youth Suicide met in a round table forum with young representatives from three organizations at the forefront of preventing youth suicide.
+In 2011, the Australian Federal Parliament Standing Committee for Health and Ageing Inquiry into Youth Suicide met in a round table forum with young representatives from three organizations at the forefront of preventing youth suicide.
 These organizations included Sunnykids, Inspire, and Boys Town.
 The Standing Committee has since released a discussion paper highlighting the findings of their inquiry and will seek to make final recommendations on the most effective means for reducing youth suicide.

 Strategies for preventing suicide contagion encompass a range of approaches, from media guidelines to community interventions and support for bereaved individuals.
 Mental health professionals emphasize the importance of responsible media reporting to minimize sensationalization and the risk of contagion.
 Community-based interventions, such as peer support groups and mental health education programs, play a crucial role in promoting resilience and connectedness among vulnerable populations.
-Policymakers collaborate with experts to develop comprehensive strategies aimed at reducing the spread of suicidal behavior and supporting those affected by loss.
+Policymakers collaborate with experts to develop comprehensive strategies aimed at reducing the spread of suicidal behavior and supporting those affected by a suicidal death.

 The image provides a visual reinforcement of the importance of safeguarding young people and communities from suicide contagion.
 It conveys a message of hope and support, which aligns with the theme of resilience and prevention highlighted in the article.